eslint/rfcs/designs/2023-relative-cache/README.md

 ## Backwards Compatibility Analysis

 The new flag, shareable-cache, passed in on the command line, will default to false.
 Unless people explicitly set it to true, then the old algorithms will be used.
-They will not need to regenerate their cache unless they set this flag.
+Users of the eslint cache will still need to regenerate their cache no matter how they set this flag, because the current implementation forces a cache rebuild if there are any configuration changes.
+Adding a new property counts as a change.

 ## Alternatives

 A CLI tool which translates the existing cache to the current folder structure.
-This could be any sort of script that will basically do a replace-all on the paths in the .eslintcache file so that they are the new location rather than the old.
+This could be any sort of script that will basically do a replace-all on the paths in the .eslintcache file and also recalculates the hash so that they are the new location rather than the old.
 A downside to this is that any tool based on string replacement would be fragile at best.

 ## Open Questions